 Time: this shows the time you started the exam.

-Time left: time left is total time given MINUS time spent.
-In other words, it is how long before time is up for your JAMB CBT test.
-So, try to answer all the questions you can and click any options for all the ones you are sure you don’t know the answers before your time elapses.
+Time Left: time left is the total time given MINUS time spent.
+In other words, it is how long before the time is up for your JAMB CBT test.
+So, try to answer all the questions you can and click any options for all the ones you are sure you don’t know the answers to before your time elapses.

-In some CBT exam you may see total time given (instead of start time) and time left.
+In some CBT exams, you may see the total time given (instead of the start time) and the time left.
 Whichever one, who cares.
-Just focus on your exam and pay attention to time left.
+Just focus on your exam and pay attention to the time left.

 The navigation buttons help you move back and forth between questions and other options.

 With the navigation buttons, you can move to the next question or previous questions.